jailandrade/100days100websites/README.md

 I stop the challenge on June 21, 2019 I have modified the rules to work without presure.
 But I will complete my 100 websites.

 I resume the challenge on **April 15, 2025**

+## New Disclaimer

+I'm moving and recreating this repo [here](https://codeberg.org/jailandrade/100days100websites)